 Daniel James (Jim) Greiner is the Honorable S. William Green Professor of Public Law at Harvard Law School (US) and faculty director of the Access to Justice Lab.
-He is co-leading the Decriminalizing the Poor – The Effects of Abolishing Cash Bail project.
+He is co-leading the Decriminalizing the Poor: The Effects of Short-Term Incarceration on Human Life project.

 Greiner received a BA with high honors from the University of Virginia (US) in 1991 and a JD from the University of Michigan Law School in 1995.
 In 2002, he entered Harvard University’s graduate program in statistics, emerging in 2007 with a PhD.
 He joined the Harvard Law School faculty that same year and was awarded tenure in 2012.
 He clerked for the Honorable Patrick E. Higginbotham, United States Court of Appeals for the Fifth Circuit.
 He practiced law for six years, three for the Department of Justice (Federal Programs Branch), and three for Jenner & Block, attempting to focus on employment discrimination, voting rights and the Decennial Census, but alas, he also had to learn how airplanes get on and off aircraft carriers (in the A-12 litigation, which lasted for more than two decades), as well as how to deal with structural injunctions in long-running housing desegregation cases.